grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ## HTTP-specific built-in metrics

-_built-in_ metrics will only be generated when/if HTTP requests are made:
+These metrics are generated only when the test makes HTTP requests.

 | Metric Name                          | Type    | Description                                                                                                                                                                                                                                  |
 | ------------------------------------ | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |